brandtkeller/personal-blog/content/posts/blogging/blogging-the-hard-way.md

 ## Why?

 The answer is because I'm very _extra_ when it comes to looking to accomplish any high-level objective in the most difficult ways possible (kidding of course).
+So maybe this is less of "Blogging the hard way" and more of "Blogging the extra way".

 The real reason is that I wanted to establish a blog and thought - experimenting with the use of extra hardware, a variety of Open Source tools, and technologies that could take my thoughts in `Markdown` and translate them to web friendly contexts - could be the gateway towards getting me started (See the _extra_)